Toufeeq1/Toufeeq1/README.md

 ## Beyond the Keyboard

 When I'm not coding, you'll likely find me with my nose in a book.
-I have a deep love for reading, and it's one of my favorite ways to unwind and gain new perspectives.
-Additionally, I have a fondness for the beach and the serenity it offers, often indulging in fishing as a relaxing hobby.
+I have a deep love for reading, and it's one of my favorite ways to unwind.
+I also love the beach because I enjoy kayaking and fishing.

 ## 🛠 Skills